Frozen Synapse 2

 Frozen Synapse 2 is a turn-based tactics video game developed by Mode 7 Games.
 It is a sequel to the 2011 video game Frozen Synapse.
+The player is in charge of a security force in a cyberpunk metropolis.
 The game was announced in February 2016 for Linux, macOS, and Windows.
 The developers were initially targeting a late 2016 release, but the game eventually shipped on September 13, 2018 for Windows only.